Hyundai’s Elantra has got a mid-cycle update, which brings with it new technology and a wardrobe change. It’s also now BS-VI compliant.

-Change is the only constant, this saying couldn’t be more apt in the case of technology.
-You go to bed thinking you’ve just bought yourself the latest smartphone, only to wake up and realise that an updated model has hit the market.
+I think it was Heraclitus, an ancient Greek philosopher, who said that ‘The only constant in life is change.’
+This dictum couldn’t be more apt in the case of technology today.
+You go to bed thinking that you’ve just bought the latest smartphone, only to wake up the next morning and realise that an updated model has hit the market.

-As you are aware, this tech craze has also had its effect in the automotive market.
-So we have here, one such example – the updated Hyundai Elantra.
-This is a mid-cycle update that has given the car a completely revised front and rear end design along with an updated interior that brings with it - new technology!
+This fluidity of technology hasn’t left the automotive world untouched.
+It’s no surprise, then, that we have so many mid-cycle updates and face-lifts every year.
+So, what we have here is one such example – the updated Hyundai Elantra.
+It’s a mid-cycle update, which includes a completely revised front and rear end design, along with an updated interior that brings with it new technology!

 Under the skin

-The car we have here is the automatic model.
-Like earlier, the powertrain feels very refined at city speeds and it is rather quiet too.
-The torque converter automatic has very smooth shifts and for the most part, gear shifts are absolutely seamless under urban driving conditions.
-Factor in the light steering and the Elantra automatic truly is a breeze to drive in the city.
+As before, the powertrain feels very refined, and rather quiet too at city speeds.
+The torque converter automatic has very smooth shifts and, for the most part, gear shifts are absolutely seamless in urban driving conditions.
+Factor in its light steering, and the Elantra automatic truly is a breeze to drive in the city.

-As is though, the Elantra is a car that’s been set up with all-round comfort in mind.
+Overall, the Elantra is a car that’s been set up with all-round comfort in mind.
 The suspension setup feels firm at high speeds but absorbs bumps fairly well.
-This combined with the light steering and effortless powertrain makes this a D-segment sedan worth considering.
-It is fairly practical with a decent amount of ground clearance, it has a big boot and the rear seat offers just about the right amount space as well.
-So all in all, the Elantra is just as capable in the city as it is out on the highway and over long distance trips.
+This, combined with the light steering and effortless powertrain, makes it a D-segment sedan worth considering.

 - Hyundai Elantra